 But everywhere you go in Thailand, you see this type of things.
 You jump into a cab and the first thing you notice is garlands of fresh flowers (jasmine, rose petals, marigolds, etc.) which the driver often hangs on the rear view mirror to appease the gods.
-(And it’s quite possible that many of these garlands are made by men.)
-It’s not uncommon that middle-tiered restaurants would garnish their dishes with –at the very least– frilly cucumber slices and roses made out of razor-thin tomato skins.
+It’s not uncommon that middle-tiered restaurants would garnish their dishes with—at the very least—frilly cucumber slices and roses made out of razor-thin tomato skins.

 1 Collard greens are perfect for this as their water-repellent surface mimics the same characteristic of actual lotus pads.

 2 The Golden Conch (Sang Thong สังข์ทอง) was composed by King Rama II who had ushered in the so-called golden age of Rattanakosin literature.
 Siam had just come out of a war-ridden era, established our capital city in what is now referred to (by non-Thais) as Bangkok, and started to enjoy a time of peace and prosperity.
 No more swords for a while; time to pick up a quill.
 The story of the Golden Conch, a baby who came out of his mother’s womb in a golden conch in the manner of a hermit crab, is loosely based on Buddhist mythology concerning the previous lives of Buddha (jātakas जातक) which has been adapted to fit into the culture as well as allude to actual locations in Thailand.
 While only few have read the original composition by King Rama II, the abridged and simplified version of the Golden Conch is one of the most read pieces of Early Rattanakosin period.